White Panther Party: San Francisco

 White Panther Party chapters in San Francisco, Marin and Berkeley remained active into the 1980s.
 The WPP ran a successful 'Food Conspiracy' that provided groceries to about 5,000 Bay Area residents at low cost, due to bulk buying and minimum markup.
 The White Panthers held People's Ballroom in the Park concerts in Golden Gate Park.
 In 1983, angry because then-Mayor of San Francisco Dianne Feinstein proposed to ban handguns in the city, the San Francisco White Panthers mounted a successful petition drive that forced Feinstein into a recall election, which she won with about 82% of the vote.

 United Kingdom

-Author and anarchist Mick Farren, a leader of the United Kingdom Underground, later founded the White Panthers, UK.
+Author and anarchist Mick Farren, a leader of the United Kingdom Underground, later founded the White Panthers UK, which was one of the organizations involved in the tearing down of the outer walls surrounding Isle of Wight Festival 1970.

 White Panther Statement

 In November 1968, Fifth Estate published the "White Panther State/meant".
 This manifesto, emulating the Black Panthers, ended with a ten-point program: